zebrium/ze-stats/README.md

 ```

 ## Configuration
+The Kubernetes metrics collector requires **4GiB memory for every 100 nodes** in your Kubernetes Cluster.

 For existing node-exporter deployment, please follow the instructions below to add Zebrium specific annotation:
 1. Find out node-exporter service name:
 ```